 When you created an account with us, you registered a direct debit mandate.
 When you use a Charging Station with a tariff, the balance you incur will be assigned to your account and at the end of each month, your total balance will be automatically deducted from your bank.

-If you Charged on the network using either WebPay or your contactless bank card and would like an invoice emailing to you, please contact us on 02085158444 or email email@example.com, and we will forward it onto you.
+If you charged on the network using either WebPay or your contactless bank card and would like an invoice emailed to you, please email us at email@example.com, and we will forward it onto you.